 His cellmate finally agreed to try again in three weeks, and Schrier encouraged him to test his strength and think about how he’d maneuver his body through the narrow window.
 Worried about fitting through, Schrier accumulated oil from the olives they were given for breakfast so they could lubricate their bodies.
 But his cellmate accused him of overthinking their escape plan and refused to use it.

 “Eventually I gave up.
 He never did one thing to prep,” Schrier said.

-When the morning came, Schrier climbed through with both hands above his head only to get stuck at his waist.
-He reached back in to loosen them, then slipped through in his underwear with his pants hanging at his ankles.
+When the morning came, Schrier climbed through with both hands above his head only to get stuck again, this time at the waist.
+He reached back in to loosen his pants, then slipped out the window in his underwear.
 His cellmate followed.